LostLaser/Daratos/README.md

   - Pull requests are welcome.
 Please open an issue first to discuss what you would like to change.

 ### Coding style
-  - Try your best to follow the python coding style specified [here] (https://realpython.com/python-pep8/)
+  - Try your best to follow the python coding style specified [here](https://realpython.com/python-pep8/).

 ### Commits
   - Each commit should have a single purpose.
-If a commit contains multiple unrelated changes, the changes should be split into separate commits
+If a commit contains multiple unrelated changes, the changes should be split into separate commits.